Wild Pantry

 http://www.allencanning.com/

-Poke Plant (Phytolacca americana)
+Pokeweed Plant (Phytolacca americana)

 Poke Salad Greens (also called in the South as "salat, sallet, salet, sallit, or sallat") cannot be eaten raw in a "salad", poke weed, poke greens).

-Overnight Express is available but costly.
+Overnight Express is available and recommended.

-ust about everyone who was born and raised in the South has heard about poke 'salat' greens.
+Just about everyone who was born and raised in the South has heard about poke 'salat' greens.
 Among the Appalachian mountain people here in Tennessee, it is and was known as a nutritious, tasty spring green.
 Native Americans introduced this plant to European settlers and fast became such a popular potherb that seeds soon were being cultivated back in Europe.

 Salat is the German word for salad, and probably came to the Ozarks with German settlers.